 In addition to the predictable, mechanism-based adverse effect of each medication, unique and often unanticipated effects also occur.75 Experience with overdose of many of these medications is limited, and management is generally based on the underlying pharmacologic principles, existing case reports, and the experimental literature.
 This chapter focuses on the medications that serve primarily as antidysrhythmics and, with the exception of lidocaine (Chap.
 67), have few other medicinal indications.
 Chapter 16 provides a more detailed description of the electrophysiology of dysrhythmias and a discussion of their genesis.
 In addition, the toxicities from Ca2+ channel blockers and β-adrenergic antagonists, which have indications in addition to dysrhythmia control, are discussed separately in Chaps.
 61 and 62.

 CLASSIFICATION OF ANTIDYSRHYTHMICS

 Despite an incomplete understanding of the underlying mechanisms of dysrhythmia formation, an abundance of antidysrhythmics have been developed, each attempting to alter specific electrophysiologic components of the cardiac impulse generating or conducting system.

 Antidysrhythmics modify impulse generation and conduction by interacting with various membrane Na+, K+, and Ca2+ channels.
 Generally, antidysrhythmics manifest electrophysiologic effects either through alteration of the channel pore or, more commonly, by modification of its gating mechanism (Fig. 64–1).
-Unfortunately, given their exceedingly complex mechanisms of action, the descriptive terms used to explain their molecular actions ...
+Unfortunately, given their exceedingly complex mechanisms of action, the descriptive terms used to explain their ...